-- The following US states have MRA's in place: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, D elaware, District of Columbia, Georgia, Guam, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Michigan, M issouri, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Tennessee, Texas, US Virgin Islands, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming - The CALA website https://cala-roac.ca/professional-mobility/united-states-and-canada-ncarb has the most current list of US states with MRA's in place. - Australia has an MRA in place. - New Zealand has an MRA in place. - Mexico has an MRA in place. - There is an MRA signed with the EU, but it has not yet been implemented.
+- The following US states have MRA's in place: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, D elaware, District of Columbia, Georgia, Guam, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maryland, Massachusetts, Michigan, M issouri, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Tennessee, Texas, US Virgin Islands, Vermont, Virginia, Washington, West Virginia, Wisconsin - The CALA website https://roac.ca/professional-mobility/ has the most current list of US states with MRA's in place. - Australia has an MRA in place. - New Zealand has an MRA in place. - · Mexico has an MRA in place. - There is an MRA signed with the EU, but it has not yet been implemented.

+While a student may undertake a co-op with an architectural practice anywhere in the world, the IAP program is restricted to jurisdictions that have an MRA in place.
 It is strongly recommended that the student contact their provincial regulatory body (AIBC in the case of BC) to ensure they have the most current information regarding working abroad.